davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 > In this note, we examine the question of jury theorems with super-majority rules.
 We give two theorems, one dealing with homogeneous groups (in which voters are identically competent) and the other dealing with heterogeneous groups (in which voters differ in their ability to perceive which alternative is better).
 We show that, in large enough electorates, a jury theorem holds as long as the average competence of the voters is greater than the fraction of votes needed for passage. p28

+## On the significance of the absolute margin

-## List, C. (2004).
+@List, C. (2004).
 On the significance of the absolute margin.
 British Journal for the Philosophy of Science, 55, 521–544.

+List derives a more generalised version of the CJT that reinforces the importance of the absolute margin p(H|E) vs p(~H|E) but that this also depends on the prior p(H).

+The significance of the absolute margin can be reduced if the assumption of symmetric jurior competence is relaxed.

+## The Condorcet jury-theorem with two independent error-probabilities

-## Kirstein, R. (2006).
+@Kirstein, R. (2006).
 The Condorcet jury-theorem with two independent error-probabilities.
 Paper 20, German Working Papers in Law and Economics.

+> The Condorcet jury-theorem is derived from the implicit assump- tion that jury members may only commit one type of error.
+In binary decision situations however, two error types may occur, the probabil- ity of which is independent of each other.
+Taking this into account leads to a generalization of the theorem.

+The argument:

+1. The CJT focuses on binary decisions.
+2. Such decision situations are governed by two error types, the probabilities of which are independent from each other.
+3. This fact is not taken into account in the original CJT.

+Conclusion:

+> According to the CHT, a jury of three homogenous members makes better decisions than each single member if they have positive detection skill and are neither too suspect- friendly nor too suspect-hostile.

+> Hence, the CHT demonstrates that a probability of a correct decision which is greater than 0.5 is neither sufficient, nor necessary for the jury decision to have higher quality than an individual decision.  p11

 ## Berend, D., & Sapir, L. (2007).
 Monotonicity in Condorcet’s jury theorem with dependent voters.
 Social Choice and Welfare, 28, 507–528.